fjcorona/spring-boot-user-endpoint/README.md

 # _User Controller_

-The next we need is a Rest Controller, a class that helps us to interact with our database by sending information from outside to inside, and getting it from the inside out, through REST requests.
+The next we need is a Rest Controller, a class that helps us to interact with our database by sending information from outside to inside, and getting it from the inside to outside, through REST requests.

-In tbhe next section code, we can see only the structure, but we can find the whole implementation at [UsersController.java](src/main/java/com/fjcorona/springboot/user/endpoint/controllers/UserController.java) file, in the same way we will see the code when we review method by method in the next sections.
+In the next section code, we can see only the structure, but we can find the whole implementation at [UserController.java](src/main/java/com/fjcorona/springboot/user/endpoint/controllers/UserController.java) file, in the same way we will see the code when we review method by method in the next sections.

 ```java